UtahEFD/UtahEFD.github.io/README.md

 # A couple notes about the website's design:

 * Bootstrap is *NOT* installed and used for this website.
-This may lead to complications later if a page gets added and needs mobile optimization.
-All pages have (or will be) quality checked for mobile optimization.
-This will make it easy to copy and paste a page, then use it for a template.
+This may lead to difficulty later if a page gets added and needs mobile optimization.
+All pages have, or will be quality checked for mobile optimization.

 * There is thorough documentation in the .html, .css, and .js files.
 If you need to find an attribute to change, the comments may provide you some guidance.
 Especially in the .css files.